Page last updated19th December 2024

 Prevalence

-When comparing smoking prevalence between the 2018-19 NATSIHS and the 2012-13 AATSIHS, the highest reductions in daily smoking were found in the younger age-groups [39231].
-Daily smoking prevalence among the 15-17 years age-group decreased from 18% in 2012-13, to 9.7% in 2018-19.
-Similarly, in the same period there was a reduction in daily smoking prevalence among the 18-24 years age-group (decreasing from 42% to 36%) and the 25-34 years age-group (decreasing from 52% to 44%).
+When comparing smoking prevalence between the 2022-23 NATSIHS and the 2018-19 NATSIHS, the highest reductions in daily smoking were found in the younger age-groups [50170][39231].
+Daily smoking prevalence among the 18-24 years age-group decreased from 36% in 2018-19 to 20% in 2022-23, while the daily smoking prevalence among the 25-34 years age-group decreased from 44% to 33% in the same period.
+The age-group with the highest proportion of people who smoked daily was 35-44 years (39%).
 A 2017 survey among Aboriginal and Torres Strait Islander students aged 12-17 years found that 10% had reported smoking tobacco in the past week, declining from 21% in 2005 [40944].
 It also found that 70% of the students had never smoked tobacco, a significant increase from 49% in 2005.

-In 2018-19, Aboriginal and Torres Strait Islander people living in remote areas reported a higher proportion of people aged 15 years and over who smoked daily (49%) compared with those living in non-remote areas (35%) [39231].
-While there was a decrease in current daily smoking prevalence for non-remote areas between 2012-13 and 2018-19 (down from 39% to 35%), the overall proportion of people who smoked daily in remote areas had only a minor decrease (from 50% in 2012-13 to 49% in 2018-19).
-Smoking prevalence varied greatly between regions.
+An analysis of the 2018-19 NATSIHS smoking data found that smoking prevalence varied greatly between regions.
 By Indigenous Region, the lowest daily smoking prevalence in 2018-19 was in the ACT (25%), while the highest was in Nhulunbuy, NT (55%) [45680].
 Smoking prevalence is influenced by the broader social determinants of health in regions.
 Seven of the eight Indigenous Regions with a daily smoking prevalence of over 50% in 2018-19, were the same regions in the lowest quintiles for education and employment outcomes in the Closing the Gap targets.

 In 2018-19, the NATSIHS found 57% of Aboriginal and Torres Strait Islander children aged 0-14 years lived in households with a person who smoked daily, of which 15% reported someone smoked at home indoors [42101].
 Overall, 8.6% of Aboriginal and Torres Strait Islander children aged 0-14 years reported living in households where someone smoked indoors.

-The Tackling Indigenous Smoking (TIS) program is an Australia-wide initiative to reduce smoking rates among Aboriginal and Torres Strait Islander people through a population health approach.
+The Tackling Indigenous Smoking (TIS) program is an Australia-wide initiative to reduce smoking rates among Aboriginal and Torres Strait Islander people through a population health promotion approach.
 A 2021 study, including 8,549 Aboriginal and Torres Strait Islander participants (aged 16 years and over), sought to examine differences in smoking-related attitudes and behaviours among people residing in TIS-funded areas of Australia compared with those in non-TIS funded areas [44061].
 The study found that there was a 15% lower prevalence of smoking inside the home in TIS-funded areas compared with non-TIS areas.
 Among people who currently smoked, there was a significantly lower prevalence in TIS-funded areas compared with non-TIS funded areas of smoking 21 or more cigarettes per day and smoking a cigarette within five minutes of waking (both of which are indicators of nicotine dependence).

 Mortality